tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/LKJ.md

 * <b>`concentration`</b>: `float` or `double` `Tensor`.
 The positive concentration parameter of the LKJ distributions.
 The pdf of a sample matrix `X` is proportional to `det(X) ** (concentration - 1)`.
+* <b>`input_output_cholesky`</b>: Python `bool`.
+If `True`, functions whose input or output have the semantics of samples assume inputs are in Cholesky form and return outputs in Cholesky form.
+In particular, if this flag is `True`, input to `log_prob` is presumed of Cholesky form and output from `sample` is of Cholesky form.
+Setting this argument to `True` is purely a computational optimization and does not change the underlying distribution.
+Additionally, validation checks which are only defined on the multiplied-out form are omitted, even if `validate_args` is `True`.
+    Default value: `False` (i.e., input/output does not have Cholesky semantics).
 * <b>`validate_args`</b>: Python `bool`, default `False`.
 When `True` distribution parameters are checked for validity despite possibly degrading runtime performance.
 When `False` invalid inputs may silently render incorrect